lliendo/Radar/docs/server-configuration.rst

     * As stated before the order of definition does not matter because Radar will first build all of its checks and then proceed to build all the check groups.
+      The same applies for contacts and contact groups.

     * If you have a relatively big configuration then it might be useful to split it among different files and in some cases among directories.
 Remember